-- Require all service providers to confirm the identity of participant's guardian and scope of the guardian's decision-making authority by retaining a copy of the letter of guardianship on file. - Add service definition for provider trainings on duties and required responsibilities of guardians under the law and limits of guardian's decision-making authority; rights retained by the ward; best practices for guardians to solicit and understand the wishes and preferences of the ward, involving the ward in decision-making, and taking ward's wishes/preferences into account in decisions made by the guardian; setting boundaries with family members and guardians; and strategies to prevent provider staff from asking guardians for input or permission on decisions they do not have authority to make; and strategies for providers and provider staff on how to handle guardians who are attempting to exceed their authority. - Add a service definition for provider, participant, and family training on alternatives to guardianship including Supported Decision-Making agreements, as well as the use of Supported Decision-Making concepts within the person-centered planning process. - Require Supporters identified in Supported Decision-Making agreements-as directed within the supported decision-making agreement-to be included within the person-centered planning process, participant directed services process, and any other meetings or processes where the
+- Require all service providers to confirm the identity of participant's guardian and scope of the guardian's decision-making authority by retaining a copy of the letter of guardianship on file. - Add service definition for provider trainings on duties and required responsibilities of guardians under the law and limits of guardian's decision-making authority1; rights retained by the ward;

+1These requirements are outlined in Wis.
+Stats.
+54.25: "When exercising powers as guardian of the person the guardian shall: 1) place the least possible restriction on the ward's personal liberty and exercise of constitutional and statutory rights, and promote the greatest possible best practices for guardians to solicit and understand the wishes and preferences of the ward, involving the ward in decision-making, and taking ward's wishes/preferences into account in decisions made by the guardian; setting boundaries with family members and guardians; and strategies to prevent provider staff from asking guardians for input or permission on decisions they do not have authority to make; and strategies for providers and provider staff on how to handle guardians who are attempting to exceed their authority.